 There have always been several important civic organizations in North Omaha.
 The North Side YWCA launched in 1920 in a house at 2306 N. 22nd Street.
 The African-American community in Omaha also supported the Old Colored Folks’ Home, which was organized in 1913.
 In 1923 they received funds from the city’s “Community Chest” fund, with which they purchased a building.

 Formed in 1918, the War Camp Community Service became the local American Legion the following year.
+North Omaha’s American Legion Post #30 was founded in 1919, and operated until 2009.
 The Centralized Commonwealth Civic Club, formed in 1937, promoted community business.
-Two local Boy Scout troops (Troop 23, Troop 79) were founded for African-American youth.
+Several local Boy Scout troops (Troop 23, Troop 79) were founded for African-American youth as early as 1919.

 Fort Omaha’s Social Halls